-DIY window insulation film
+DIY window insulation kits

-DIY window insulation kits consist of clear plastic film for attaching to the window sash or frame using double-sided, adhesive tape.
+DIY window insulation kits consist of clear plastic film for attaching to the wooden window sash or frame using double-sided, adhesive tape.
 They only cost a fraction of the price of double-glazing, yet offer good performance in reducing heat loss and condensation.
 These kits are widely available from hardware stores and some online shops.

 Window insulation film is designed to only last one heating season and then be removed, but it may remain intact for several years if the windows are in good condition and the film is left undisturbed.
 Keep in mind that the adhesive tape used on the film may leave a stain if left on for longer than one season.